35-Year-Old Pitcher – Free Agent

 Jered Weaver Contract Information:

-Agreed to a five-year, $85 million contract extension with the Angels in August of 2011.
+Signed a one-year, $3 million contract with the Padres in February of 2017.

 To instantly reveal our fantasy analysis of every player – including Jered Weaver – simply subscribe now.

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No No

 |Last 14 Games (Team)